Scalar extension Hopf algebroids

 \subsection{Overview of results}

-Any Lu Hopf algebroid is also a symmetric Hopf algebroid if the Hopf algebra antipode $S$ is bijective \cite{bohmHbk}, therefore, in that case, the Brzezi\'nski-Militaru theorem produces also a symmetric Hopf algebroid.
+Any Lu Hopf algebroid is also a symmetric Hopf algebroid if the Hopf algebra antipode $S$ is bijective \cite{bohmHbk}, therefore, in that case, the Brzezi\'nski--Militaru theorem produces also a symmetric Hopf algebroid.
 In the following subsections, we prove the similar theorem for symmetric Hopf algebroids without the assumption of bijectivity of $S$.
-In that case, two braided commutative Yetter-Drinfeld module algebras that are compatible in a certain way are needed to produce a scalar extension symmetric Hopf algebroid.
+In that case, two braided commutative Yetter--Drinfeld module algebras that are compatible in a certain way are needed to produce a scalar extension symmetric Hopf algebroid.

-In Subsection \ref{sectionA}, we prove that having two braided commutative Yetter-Drinfeld module algebras $(L,\btr, \rho)$ and $(R,\btl, \lambda)$ which are compatible in a certain way, defined in Definition \ref{compphi}, the corresponding scalar extension bialgebroids are isomorphic as algebras, by a certain isomorphism $\Psi \colon L\sharp H \cong H\sharp R$ that agrees with corresponding antipodes, and they carry a canonical structure of a symmetric Hopf algebroid.
+In Subsection \ref{sectionA}, we prove that having two braided commutative Yetter--Drinfeld module algebras $(L,\btr, \rho)$ and $(R,\btl, \lambda)$ which are compatible in a certain way, defined in Definition \ref{compphi}, the corresponding scalar extension bialgebroids are isomorphic as algebras, by a certain isomorphism $\Psi \colon L\sharp H \cong H\sharp R$ that agrees with corresponding antipodes, and they carry a canonical structure of a symmetric Hopf algebroid.
 This is proven in Theorem \ref{Phi} and Theorem \ref{HAHA}.

 In Subsection \ref{sectionB}, we state analogous results in Theorem \ref{barPhi} for a similar com\-pa\-ti\-bi\-li\-ty, defined in Definition \ref{comptheta}.
 We also explain how both compatibilities naturally arise when considering isomorphic scalar extension bialgebroids.
-We then prove that these two compatibilites of Yetter-Drinfeld module algebras are equivalent and that the resulting scalar extension symmetric Hopf algebroids are the same.
+We then prove that these two compatibilites of Yetter--Drinfeld module algebras are equivalent and that the resulting scalar extension symmetric Hopf algebroids are the same.

-In Subsection \ref{sectionC}, with the assumption of having an isomorphism between smash product algebras $\Psi \colon L\sharp H \to H\sharp R$ that fixes $H$, identifies images of antihomomorphism coactions $\lambda, \rho$ with $L, R$ respectively and identifies corresponding antipode maps, we prove that $(L,\btr, \rho)$ and $(R,\btl, \lambda)$ are braided commutative Yetter-Drinfeld module algebras and are compatible in both aforementioned ways.
+In Subsection \ref{sectionC}, with the assumption of having an isomorphism between smash product algebras $\Psi \colon L\sharp H \to H\sharp R$ that fixes $H$, identifies images of antihomomorphism coactions $\lambda, \rho$ with $L, R$ respectively, and identifies corresponding antipode maps, we prove that $(L,\btr, \rho)$ and $(R,\btl, \lambda)$ are braided commutative Yetter--Drinfeld module algebras and are compatible in both aforementioned ways.
 This is proven in Theorem \ref{obrat}, which can be seen as the theorem converse to the previous theorems.

 In Subsection \ref{sectionD}, for convenience, we present all formulas for the case when the antipode $S$ is invertible.